MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/tutorial-migration-service-aurora-offline.md

 # Tutorial: Migrate offline from Amazon Aurora PostgreSQL to Azure Database for PostgreSQL with the migration service

-This article explores how to migrate your PostgreSQL database from Amazon Aurora to Azure Database for PostgreSQL offline.
+This article describes how to migrate your PostgreSQL database from Amazon Aurora to Azure Database for PostgreSQL offline.

 The migration service in Azure Database for PostgreSQL is a fully managed service that's integrated into the Azure portal and Azure CLI.
 It's designed to simplify your migration journey to Azure Database for PostgreSQL server.